TITLE 89: SOCIAL SERVICES

 B) display any political preference or party allegiance;

-C) make any statement or take any action to encourage or discourage an applicant from registering to vote; or
+C) make any statements or take any action to encourage or discourage an applicant from registering to vote; or

-D) make any statement or take any action to lead a client to believe that a decision to register or not to register will affect the services provided.
+D) make any statements or take any action to lead a client to believe that a decision to register or not to register will affect the availability of services or benefits provided.

-c) If the client indicates either by checking the appropriate box on the declaration form or verbally that he or she declines to apply to register, staff shall ask the individual to sign the form and shall retain the form in accordance with Section 512.30.
+d) If the client indicates either by checking the appropriate box on the declaration form or verbally that he or she declines to apply to register, staff shall ask the individual to sign the form or to affix his or her mark on the form and shall retain the form in accordance with Section 512.30.

-d) If the client does not check the appropriate box and does not communicate any choice, Staff shall treat this as a declination, note that the client did not indicate a preference on the form and retain the form in accordance with Section 512.30.
+e) If the client does not check the appropriate box and does not communicate any choice, staff shall treat this as a declination.
+Staff shall note that the client did not indicate a preference on the form, fill in the client's name if he or she does not and retain the form in accordance with Section 512.30.